Ananyasdrafts/unbiased-by-nature/README.md

 # Unbiased by Nature

 Can an idea borrowed from the immune system find the bias that standard fairness tools average away?
-I spent a while finding out, properly this time.

 This started as an undergrad research idea: the immune system is very good at noticing local threats, so could an immune-inspired algorithm notice local *unfairness*?
-I came back to it with better tools and a more skeptical eye, built a ground-truth benchmark to actually test it, and got a clear answer.
-The short version: the simple version of the idea works well, the fancy immune machinery on top does not, and I can show exactly why.

 ## what the Dendritic Cell Algorithm is, and why I picked it